alexanderatallah/window.ai/README.md

 The `onStreamResult` handler is similar.
 You should rely on the promise resolution and only use this handler to improve UX, since not all models and config options support it.

+### Examples

+- [Next.js Window AI](https://github.com/YanniKouloumbis/next-js-window-ai) - A Next.js app that demonstrates how to use Window AI in a chat application. ([Live Demo](https://next-js-window-ai.vercel.app/))

 ### Functions